microsoft/code-with-engineering-playbook/docs/developer-experience/recipes/toggle-vnet-dev-environment.md

 >  The code below will not contain everything, the purpose is to show the pattern and not how to deploy these resources.
 For more information on Terraform, please refer to the [official documentation](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs).

-There is no `if` *per sé* in Terraform to define whether a specific resource will be deployed or not based a variable value.
+There is no `if` *per sé* in Terraform to define whether a specific resource will be deployed or not based on a variable value.
 However, we can use the [`count`](https://developer.hashicorp.com/terraform/language/meta-arguments/count) meta-argument.
 If, we deploy without VNet, we set count to 0, therefore nothing will be deployed.

 - variables.tf